-mentioned above, this measure is based on changes in interest rates over a tight intraday window around the FOMC announcement, from 10 minutes before until 20 minutes after the announcement.
-The calculation is based on changes in the interest rates on Eurodollar futures, which are derivative contracts with payoffs tied to the three-month London Interbank Offered Rate (LIBOR).
-This interest rate is an important benchmark for short-term lending in US dollars, and it is directly affected by changes in the Fed's policy rate.
+Here we revisit and extend the evidence on how monetary policy affects individual risky asset prices.
+In the next section, we will consider policy effects on a measure that we believe better isolates investors' risk appetite.
+The independent variable in our event study regressions is the measure of monetary surprises from Bauer and Swanson (2022a).
+Like the other high-frequency measures mentioned above, this measure is based on changes in interest rates over a tight intraday window around the FOMC announcement, from 10 minutes before until 20 minutes after the announcement.
+The calculation uses changes in the interest rates on Eurodollar futures, which are derivative contracts with payoffs tied to the three-month London Interbank Offered Rate (LIBOR), an important benchmark rate for short-term lending in U.S. dollars that is directly affected by changes in the Fed's policy rate.
 The surprise measure is the first principal component of the changes in the first four quarterly Eurodollar futures rates (ED1 to ED4), which capture expectations of the policy rate over the current and subsequent three quarters.

-Figure 1 illustrates how monetary policy surprises capture the unanticipated component of FOMC decisions.
-It plots the evolution of the ED1 and ED4 rates (omitting the other two Eurodollar rates used in our analysis) around four consequential FOMC announcements.
+Figure 1 illustrates how monetary policy surprises capture the unanticipated component of Fed decisions.
+It plots the evolution of the ED1 and ED4 rates (omitting the other two eurodollar rates used in our analysis) around four consequential FOMC announcements.
 Because ED1 is tied to the short rate at the end of the current quarter, it captures the market surprise about the current funds rate target decision, as well as changes in very near-term expectations.
 By contrast, ED4 reflects expectations for short-term rates at a horizon of about one year and therefore captures changes in more distant rate expectations, arising for example from the Fed's forward guidance and other communications.